jemiaymen/python_courses/module_6_pandas.md

 There may be instances where dropping every row with a null value removes too big a chunk from your dataset, so instead we can impute that null with another value, usually the mean or the median of that column.

-Note : Imputation work just for numerical variables (continuous or discrete)

 We gonna use scikit-learn for imputation process

 First install scikit-learn with